leplusorg/docker-pgp-verify-jar/README.md

-Finally, if you prefer to verify signatures entirely offline, you can mount a local GnuPG folder of your choice into the docker container and setting the `OFFLINE_KEYS` environment variable to any value:
+Finally, if you prefer to verify signatures entirely offline, you can mount a local GnuPG folder of your choice into the docker container and setting the `VERIFICATION_MODE` environment variable to `offline` (default value is `online`):

 ```
-docker run --rm -e OFFLINE_KEYS=1 -v "/path/to/.gnupg:/root/.gnupg" thomasleplus/pgp-verify-jar org.leplus:ristretto:1.0.0
+docker run --rm -e VERIFICATION_MODE=offline -v "/path/to/.gnupg:/root/.gnupg" thomasleplus/pgp-verify-jar org.leplus:ristretto:1.0.0
 ```

-The `OFFLINE_KEYS` environment variable cannot be used to restrict the keys to be used from the mounted keyring.
-All keys can be used to check the signatures but the key ID matching each signature will be displayed so you can review it if needed.
+In `offline` mode, all the keys present in the keyring can be used to check the signatures.
+The keys cannot be restricted as with the `ONLINE_KEYS` option.
+But the key ID used to verify each signature will be displayed in the output so you can review them if needed.
+Or you can pass a keyring containing only the acceptable keys.